 Listen to a lecture from the experienced expedition staff, see a film about Arctic nature – or go out on deck to catch glimpses of migrating birds and hopefully some whales.

 Approximately in the middle of the North Atlantic lies the enigmatic volcanic island of Jan Mayen.
-And if not exactly in the middle, at least it is located precisely on the Mid Atlantic Ridge, the reason for its volcanic existence.
-And enigmatic it is, not only because of its isolation but also due to the almost perpetual clouds and fog that hovers above it.
+And if not exactly in the middle, at least it is located precisely on the Mid-Atlantic Ridge, the reason for its volcanic existence.
+And enigmatic it is, not only because of its isolation but also due to the almost perpetual clouds and fog that hover above it.
 Jan Mayen belongs to Norway, and the mountain Beerenberg is one of the higher of Norway’s 300 summits above 2,000 meters.